3 days in Helsinki, the first European Capital of Smart Tourism

-Every blog post in English I came across either painted the picture of Helsinki as that place you go to en route to someone else or extended their trip behind the Finnish capital to accommodate the neighboring islands.
+Every blog post in English I came across showed Helsinki as that place you go to en route to somewhere else.

 I had no intention to leave Helsinki.
-I also had no plan to explore the sauna culture, despite everyone under the sun telling me it was the strongest trait of the Finnish culture.
+I also had no plan to explore the sauna culture, despite everyone under the sun telling me it was the Finnish culture’s strongest trait.

 I don’t believe this has happened to me since Barcelona, but I didn’t find Helsinki.
-The city found me, and put me on the right path every time I stranded (and there were a few times).
+The city found me and put me on the right path every time I was stranded (and there were a few times).